Bartvds/unfunk-diff/README.md

 ## What?

-Most diff renderers you'd find on npm (either object diff or string diffs) are not usable without colours.
+The diff renderers on npm (either object diff or string diffs) are not usable on displays without colour support.
 Object diffs usually lack a string diff representation which makes it difficult to spot subtle changes in string values deep in the objects structure.
 Unfunk-diff aims to integrate both to allow debugging of object and string differences, optionally without colour support.

 * String-diff algorithm is [jsDiff](https://github.com/kpdecker/jsdiff).
 * Object-diff algorithm is [objectDiff](https://github.com/NV/objectDiff.js) with nested string-diff.
 May currently be even stricter then your assertions!
-* Style output is [ministyle](https://github.com/Bartvds/ministyle), which bundles with plain text, ANSI and HTML / CSS output.
+* Style output abstracted by [ministyle](https://github.com/Bartvds/ministyle).

 ## Examples

-See the [travis-ci build log](https://travis-ci.org/Bartvds/unfunk-diff) for various examples (used with [mocha-unfunk-reporter](https://github.com/Bartvds/mocha-unfunk-reporter)).
+See the [travis-ci build log](https://travis-ci.org/Bartvds/unfunk-diff) for various examples (tests displayed with [mocha-unfunk-reporter](https://github.com/Bartvds/mocha-unfunk-reporter)).

 ## Usage